 Those who have already been will tell you about the wonderful architecture, the history, the culture, trams, the low prices for shopping, eating & drinking and how everybody speaks English.
 Some of those who have been part of the regular traffic of low-cost flight “stag” or “hen” weekends will doubtless have other stories!

 Prague is a wonderful place to visit for a short time as a tourist but what is it really like after the initial euphoria has worn off, the boxes have arrived, the children are at school and your partner has been sucked into a sheltered corporate world serviced by young, well-educated and charming multi-lingual local staff?
-After all, the Czech Republic is now in the European Union and on the way in from the airport you noticed the huge Tesco & IKEA, and Marks and Spencer and Debenhams are both in Wenceslas Square.
+After all, the Czech Republic is now in the European Union and on the way in from the airport you can see the huge Tesco & IKEA, and Marks and Spencer and Debenhams are both in Wenceslas Square.

 The answers are that like in many expat societies you will find a range of reactions from those who have been in much tougher places than this, (with graphic details about plumbing & gastric problems), to those who are “loving it” but who run up huge phone bills on long-distance calls to those they left behind.
 It’s fine to have an emotional “dip” and feel lost just struggling with the intricacies of daily life.

 EU membership has made things a bit easier for EU citizens who move here but as with many officials in former Communist countries, the rubber stamp rules: it’s in their desk drawer and may stay there without liberal amounts of help from local translators, lawyers and fixers who have learned quickly what “market value” and “supply and demand” are all about!
 Eventually most things are possible, but do not expect that you can do things on the phone or that the necessary offices are open to the public Monday to Friday – and forget getting anything done on a Friday in summer!

 Weather and Disaster Relief